packages

 Match returns correct but unexpected result

 It’s also possible that a taxonomic name returns a different match to what we might expect, but this is the correct match for the name.
-For example, a search for the Eucalpyt species Eucalyptus x studleyensis returns the genus Eucalyptus.
+For example, a search for the Eucalypt species Eucalyptus x studleyensis returns the genus Eucalyptus.
 This is the correct result.
-Eucalyptus x studleyensis is not recognised as a separate species by the Australian Plant Census (APC), so a search will correctly match the the higher taxonomic genus level.
+Even though Eucalyptus x studleyensis is recognised as a threatened species in Victoria, it is not recognised as a separate species by the combined view of the herbaria of Australia, the Australian Plant Census (APC), so a search will correctly match the the higher taxonomic genus level.

 search_term scientific_name scientific_name_auth…¹ taxon_concept_id rank